 The research team fed blueberry extract to mice that had tumors.
-The mice receiving the extract lived twice as long as those mice that had blood vessel tumors but didn’t take the extract.
+The mice receiving the extract lived twice as long as those mice that had blood vessel tumors but didn’t get the extract.
 Also, the tumors in the blueberry mice were 60 percent smaller than those in the control group.

 This finding is significant for several reasons.

 The current treatments of choice include high doses of steroids, and if that doesn’t work, interferon — both disastrous for babies, destroying their immune systems, compromising their neurological development, and triggering other serious side effects such as…

 Once again, nature’s kitchen has brewed up a far better solution than the labs at the major pharmaceutical companies.
 Given the risk factors and the side effects of current treatments, the discovery that blueberries may do the trick represents a godsend.
 Blueberries have no side effects, don’t cost much and taste great.

 More research is underway, while a host of past studies already show that the berries fight other forms of cancer.
 And so, the benefits revealed by this study may apply to those of us past diaper age — as do benefits found by scores of previous studies.